Childhood blindness

 Childhood blindness is an important contribution to the national prevalence of the disability of blindness.
 Blindness in children can be defined as a visual acuity of <3/60 in the eye with better vision of a child under 16 years of age.
-This generally means that the child cannot see an object 10 feet (about 3 meters) away, that another child could see if it was 200 feet (about 60 meters) away.
+This generally means that the child cannot see an object 10 feet (about 3 meters) away, that a child with "normal" vision could see if it was 200 feet (about 60 meters) away.

-Causes

-There are many causes of blindness in children.
-Blindness may be due to genetic mutations, birth defects, premature birth, nutritional deficiencies, infections, injuries, and other causes.
-Severe retinopathy of prematurity (ROP), cataracts, Vitamin A deficiency, measles, conjunctivitis and refractive error are also causes.